isc-projects/bind9/CONTRIBUTING.md

 instead of editing `config.h.in` directly, edit `configure.in` and run `autoheader`.

-When submitting your patch, it is fine to omit the `configure` diffs.
+When submitting a patch as a diff, it's fine to omit the `configure` diffs to save space.
 Just send the `configure.in` diffs and we'll generate the new `configure` during the review process.

 ##### Documentation